 I have never seen this luxury in a hotel room before, but the rooms here have two large garbage/recycling cans.
 These are about three times the normal size for a hotel room.
 Nice!

-The fridge has two complimentary bottles of water.
+The fridge may have two complimentary bottles of water.
 A nice touch that is always appreciated.
+On our last visit, there was no complimentary bottled water, but there were Kid’s Kind bars.

 Check the alarm clock and turn off that super early alarm that the guest before you set.
 Although the early alarm is a necessity if you want to beat the long line at Dunkin’.